transloadit/uppy/website/src/docs/plugins.md

 category: 'Docs'
 ---

 Everything in Uppy is a Plugin.
-This let's us offer a wealth of features, while also allowing for small bundle sizes, if you only need a few.
+This lets us offer a wealth of features, but avoid bloating your JS bundle sizes if you don't need all of them.